streamingfast/firehose/README.md

 ## Firehose

-A firehose-style stream of dfuse Blocks library and app wrapper.
+A firehose-style stream of dfuse Blocks app wrapper.

 ### Usage